Egyptian Revival architecture in the British Isles: The later 20th century and 21st century

 More recently Egyptian motifs have been used in shopping centre developments such as Trafford Centre, Manchester.
 In 1991–1992 a block of flats by the architects Coltart Earley were constructed for the Molendinar Housing Association.
 These are situated at the corner of Gallowgate and Bellgrove Street, Glasgow.

-The Egyptian House at Moulsford
+Sphinx Hill at Moulsford

-Sited on the Isis, close to Oxford, the Egyptian House was built in 1998–99 by to the designs of the architect John Outram.
+Sited on the Isis, close to Oxford, Sphinx Hill was built in 1998–99 by to the designs of the architect John Outram.

 The design provides a modern rendering of Egyptian motifs.
 The house is constructed in blockwork, with precast concrete "beam & pot" floors.
 The roof is framed in timber and clad in copper sheet.
 A palette of coloured render was developed with a scraped finish, all incorporating black and white flecks to enliven the texture.
 Extensive use is also made of black, white and cream precast concrete elements.
 The windows are aluminium clad timber.
 A central watercourse runs down towards the river through four "Sphinx Pools", with pairs of sphinx sculptures on either side.